openxla/community/docs/README.md

 # Community docs

-This directory contains all the documentation for StableHLO, written in Markdown.
-It also includes `website` files that are used by the MkDocs build, which is defined by `.mkdocs.yml` in the repo root.
+This directory contains all the documentation for the OpenXLA website, written in Markdown.
+It also includes `website` files that are used by the MkDocs build, which is defined by `mkdocs.yml` in the repo root.

-Currently, only `index.md` and `spec.md` are include in the website navigation, but you can see the rendered markdown for other files in `docs/` by staging the website and then typing the filename in the URL path.

 ## Stage the website locally